GoobisMoobis/doomsayer-type-list-generator/README.md

 </div>

 Based on your TownOfUsMira DLL, generates every single Doomsayer type.

 For devs like me who are making roles in mods :)

 There's probably an easier way to do this but idrc

+## THIS PROGRAM WILL BE USELESS TO YOU IF YOU DON'T CREATE MODS FOR [TOU:M](https://github.com/AU-Avengers/TOU-Mira)